Laboratory Ergonomics

 - Ergonomic Guidelines for Computer Users

 - Examine the image on the right.
-What problems can you see that may result in MSDs for this laboratory worker if her job involves frequent use of the computer for prolonged periods of time?
+What problems can you see that may lead to MSDs for this laboratory worker if their job involves frequent computer use for prolonged periods?

 - Guidelines for Lifting, Lowering, and Carrying